Slant Rhyme Examples and Activities

 After all, poetry is like a work of art that contains layers of style!

-Slant Rhyme Activities (PDFs)
+Printable Slant Rhyme Worksheets

 Students will read through the poem, "The Secret Heart," and circle the slant rhymes.
 Then, they will answer the questions below.